-It is the responsibility of the board secretary or superintendent to respond to inquiries from n creditors.
-To is the responsibility or the court sections or supermitting to respond to mquinto mon i oromitoro.
+It is the responsibility of the hoard secretary or superintendent to respond to indilities i from creditors it is the responsibility of ine board secretary or supermitting in to respond to inquires mom creamors.

 Legal Reference: Iowa Code §§ 22.7; 279.8 (2015).